2022 Building Code update

 Lead in plumbing products

-The amended Acceptable Solution G12/AS1 to limits the maximum content of any product that contains copper alloys, intended for use in contact with potable water for human consumption.
+The amended Acceptable Solution G12/AS1 limits the maximum lead content in any product that contains copper alloys, intended for use in contact with potable water for human consumption.
 This includes products such as pipe fittings, valves, taps, mixers, water heaters, and water meters.
+This amendment also clarifies that copper alloy water supply system components complying with this Acceptable Solution must be dezincification resistant.

 Information about what products are affected